BART's Revenue Fleet

 The original, pre-rebuild Rohr Cars (1970-2002)

-Rohr Industries, Inc. built a total of 454 A and B cars for the original BART Fleet.
+Rohr Industries, Inc. built a total of 454 complete A and B cars for the original BART Fleet (original orders were for 450 cars).
 The slant-nosed A car is the iconic face of BART.
 B cars are used in the middle of trains.
-These cars do not have automatic controls, and rely on a lead and trailing units for their operation in revenue service.
+These B cars do not have automatic controls, and rely on a lead and trailing units for their operation in revenue service.
 They can run under manual control as single units in the yard.
-All remaining A and B cars were rebuilt into A2 and B2 cars during the turn of the century.
+All remaining A and B cars were rebuilt into A2 and B2 cars during the turn of the century, and over a dozen were written off between 1971 and 1992.

 All remaining 439 Rohr A and B cars were rebuilt into A2 and B2 cars.
 For more details on the design of the BART car, see the Design page.
 For more details on the rebuilding program, see the rebuilding program page.